 The walk back to Gjendesheim went smooth and I checked which bus to take.
-It turned out all regional busses had stopped riding yesterday evening.
-There was still a bus going to Oslo, but that wouldn't leave until 16:00.
-I could have waited until then and then take a hotel in Oslo, but that seemed boring.
-Instead I decided to try to hitchhike to a train station.
+It turned out all regional busses had stopped riding the evening of the day before.
+There was still one line going to Oslo, but that wouldn't leave until 16:00.
+I had the option to wait for that and subsequently take a hotel in Oslo, but that seemed boring.
+Instead, I decided to try to hitchhike to a train station.

 The nearest villages were 40 km away in either direction, so there weren't many cars.
 The first 20 cars didn't stop at all and the 21st did, but drove off as soon as the driver realized I wasn't Norwegian.
 After an hour somebody was willing to take me.
 The driver was a journalist for a magazine about old Norwegians buildings.
 He was on his way to visit a farm from the 1500s which was still in use.
 I was happy it was an hour away so I could see some new parts of Norway.
 The man was very friendly and knew a lot of fun facts about Norway.
 He drove me all the way to Lom, where I had started my hike two weeks before.

 In Lom we said goodby and I went to buy food.
 After all my trips it still feels amazing to buy real food after weeks of eating granola and freeze dried meals.
 The smell of fresh bread in the bakery was amazing.
 Then I took the bus to Otta, unfortunately not with the same driver as on my way out.
 At first I was the only passenger but then I learned it doubled as a school bus.
 Suddenly the entire bus was filled with toddlers.
 Along the way not much special happened, although I did notice that many children left their expensive mountain bikes unlocked by the side of the road for the entire day.
 I don't think I can do that in the Netherlands.